Wedding Ring Photography Tips and Inspiration For You To Try

 Find Creative Compositions with Objects Around You

 While you are on the hunt to find that perfect stream of light, take a look at what objects you have around you that give context to the wedding.
-Sometimes this means grabbing a magazine or coffee table book and browsing to see what you can use that can aide in your composition.
+Sometimes this means grabbing a magazine or coffee table book and browsing to see what you can use that can aid in your composition.
+Wedding venues are full of potential props including menus, favors, decor items, and personal effects that can help tell the couple’s story.

 Image by Nick & Kelly Giardina – Website